Mushtaq Ahmad Yusufi: Early life and career

 Yusufi was born in a learned family of Jaipur, Rajasthan, on 4 September 1923.
-From his paternal side, he was Pashtun of the Yusufzai clan, while from his maternal side he was a Rajput of the Rathore clan.
+From his paternal side, he was of ancestral Pashtun descent from the Yusufzai clan, while from his maternal side he was a Rajput of the Rathore clan.
 His father, Abdul Karim Khan Yusufi, was chairman of the Jaipur Municipality, and later Speaker of the Jaipur Legislative Assembly.
 Yusufi completed his early education in Rajputana and earned BA from Agra University while MA Philosophy and LL.B. from Aligarh Muslim University.
 After the partition of India and formation of Pakistan, his family migrated to Karachi, Pakistan.

 He joined Muslim Commercial Bank in 1950, became deputy general manager.
 Mushtaq Ahmad Yusufi joined Allied Bank Ltd in 1965 as managing director.
 In 1974, he became president of United Bank Ltd. In 1977, he became chairman of the Pakistan Banking Council.

 He was awarded Quaid-i-Azam Memorial Medal for distinguished services in banking.